Update: This review is for an older version.

-iMovie is Apple’s idea of a consumer-level video editing programme.
+iMovie is Apple’s idea of a consumer-level video editor programme.
 It hasn’t received a major update for almost five years, which is an eternity when it comes to software.
 There have been bug fixes during that time, which is why we’re now on the 14th iteration of iMovie version 10.1, the latest having been released in December 2019.

 - Want to try iMovie?
 Download it here (opens in new tab)